Marianne Skarpnord

-Amateur career
+Early life and amateur career

 As a junior, Skarpnord was considered one of the biggest talents in Norwegian golf.
 In 2003, she won the Girls Amateur Championship, defeating Beatriz Recari of Spain in the final match.
 She also won the Junior Solheim Cup with Europe the same year.
-Skarpnord made a 6 footer to secure the win for the European team.
+Skarpnord made a six-footer to secure the win for the European team.

 In 2004, she finished 3rd in the British Girls Championship.

+Professional career

+In 2005, Skarpnord turned professional.
 She finished 12th in the qualifying school for the Ladies European Tour and got her tour card for the 2005 season.

-Professional career

-In 2005, Skarpnord's best finish was a second place in Skandia PGA Open at the Swedish Telia Tour and her best finish at the Ladies European Tour was 22nd in OTP Bank Ladies Central European Open.
+That year her best finish was a second place in Skandia PGA Open at the Swedish Telia Tour and her best finish at the Ladies European Tour was 22nd in OTP Bank Ladies Central European Open.

 The year after, in 2006, Skarpnord finished 2nd in Rejmes Ladies Open on the Telia Tour.
 On the Ladies European Tour her best finish was 23rd in the Finnair Masters, and 28th in the SAS Masters.

 In 2007, after two difficult years, Skarpnord decided to play a full season at the Telia Tour.
 She won 3 tournaments that year, and one additional 2nd and three 3rd-place finishes.
 She won the Order of Merit, and secured her card for the 2008 Ladies European Tour.

 In 2008, Skarpnord played 21 tournaments on the Ladies European Tour.
 She made 18 cuts, and her best finish was a 2nd place in the Ladies Irish Open.
 She also played four tournaments on the Ladies African Tour early in the season, where she had 3 top 4 finishes and 1 top 10.
 On the Ladies African Tour order of merit she finished 5th total, and on the Ladies European Tour she finished 16th on the moneylist.

-2009 was the year Skarpnord got her first win on the Ladies European Tour, defeating Melissa Reid of England by 1 stroke in the Deutsche Bank Ladies Swiss Open.
+In 2009, was the year Skarpnord got her first win on the Ladies European Tour, defeating Melissa Reid of England by one stroke in the Deutsche Bank Ladies Swiss Open.
 Her second win came in the Carta Sì Ladies Italian Open, defeating Laura Davies in playoff.

-Skarpnord qualified for the 2010 LPGA Tour after finishing second in the LPGA Final Qualifying Tournament in Daytona, Florida.
+In 2010, Skarpnord qualified for the LPGA Tour after finishing second in the LPGA Final Qualifying Tournament in Daytona, Florida.

+Awards and honors

+In 2019, she won the Ladies European Tour Player of the Year award.